 25 Apr 5 of the Best Vegetarian Restaurants in Barcelona

 Europe can be one of the most difficult places to live if you’re a Vegetarian especially when you consider somewhere like Spain, a proud meat-eating nation.
 But don’t let this put you off!
-Here in Barcelona, there are still so many options for us stubborn leaf-eating folk.
+Here in Barcelona, there are still so many options for us vegetarians.
 You just need to know where to look… Here are 5 of the best Vegetarian restaurants you’ll find in the city.

 One of the better known on the list, Teresa Carles is located just a short walk from Placa Catalunya.
 The menu is surprisingly varied with everything from aubergine millefeuille to their Lasanyuki (lasagne).
 I would go for the antipasto alone!
 Not too far from here you will also find Flax & Kale by Teresa Carles, a great place to go for weekend brunch.
 Why not try their fruit and veg juices if you’re feeling extra-green?